-DURING the night of September 30 I succeeded in photographing the bright part of the nebula in Orion in the vicinity of the trapezium.
+DURING the night of September 30 I succeeded in photo-graphing the bright part of the nebula in Orion in the vicinity of the trapezium.
 The photographs show the mottled appearance of this region distinctly.
 I intend shortly to publish a detailed description of the negatives.
-They were taken by the aid of a triple objective of column in the control of the second of a triple objective of column in the control of the second of the secon triple objective of eleven inches aperture made by Alvan Clark and Sons, and corrected especially for the photographic rays.
+They were taken by the aid of a triple objective of a leaven in these sectors are by the aid of a triple objective of eleven inches aperture made by Alvan Clark and Sons, and corrected especially for the photographic rays.
 The equatorial stand and driving-clock I constructed myself.
 HENRY DRAPER The exposure was fifty minutes.

 New York, October 2